Skip to main content

 Cooking for Geeks: Chemistry from the Kitchen

-On November 1, 2010 cookbook author, software engineer, and self proclaimed geek Jeff Potter joined the Science Education Initiative to talk about how to teach chemistry from the kitchen.
+On November 1, 2010, cookbook author, software engineer, and self-proclaimed geek Jeff Potter visited The New York Academy of Sciences (the Academy) to talk about how to teach chemistry from the kitchen.
 From the work of food scientists such as Harold McGee to the urban gardening movement, teachers have plenty of ways to use cooking, food, and nutrition as a theme in the classroom.
-Riding the wave of this interest and excitement, Potter's talk called Cooking for Geeks: Chemistry from the Kitchen provided teachers with another way to use a hacker's thirst for unrestricted inquiry coupled with a scientific spirit and an enthusiasm for cooking to approach inquiry and learning in their lessons.
+Riding the wave of this interest and excitement, Potter’s talk called Cooking for Geeks: Chemistry from the Kitchen provided teachers with another way to use a hacker’s thirst for unrestricted inquiry coupled with a scientific spirit and an enthusiasm for cooking to approach inquiry and learning in their lessons.

 Geeks, and Jeff wears that mantle proudly, are defined by their curiosity and desire to take things apart, see what’s under the surface, and find out how action causes reaction.
 Hackers, geeks in their own way, take this one step further and adapt everyday tools to carry out these investigations.
 For teachers, following this model means taking easy-to-find tools such as kitchen thermometers and using them to collect data about the world.